If you’re like many guys, that spicy chilli tastes amazing going down, but it often returns for a 3 a.m. visit.

 3. Chewing gum

 Saliva production helps alleviate any acid trying to work its way up.
-Pop a piece of cinnamon or fruit-flavoured gum after a spicy meal and it should help.
-Avoid peppermint and spearmint-flavoured gums which can increase stomach acid production in some people.
+Pop a piece of cinnamon or fruit-flavoured gum after a spicy meal, and it should help without needing to rely on using an antacid.
+Avoid peppermint and spearmint-flavoured gums, which can increase stomach acid production in some people.

 4. Chill out on the booze and cigarettes